PubChimps/odsc-omd-mcp/README.md

   * Select :white_check_mark: to apply this certification to the *schema*
 * In goose
   * Go to the [Use OpenMetadata goose Recipe](https://block.github.io/goose/recipes/detail?id=use-openmetadata)
-  * Scroll down to *Launch in Goose Desktop*, and paste your fqn into the new goose session!
+  * Scroll down to *Launch in Goose Desktop*, and paste your fqn `postgres.postgres.public` into the new goose session!
 * Back in OpenMetadata
    * [Tables](http://localhost:8585/table/postgres.postgres.public.actor) should now have the same Certification!